OutSystems/docs-product/src/develop/ui/patterns/web/content/panel.md

     By default, the Panel widget contains Title, Actions, Content, and Footer placeholders.

 1. Add your content to the placeholders.
-In this example, we add a title, text, and a button.
+In this example, we add a title to the Title placeholder, text to the Content placeholder, and a button to the Actions placeholder.

     ![](<images/panel-4-ss.png>)